Lawrencium: History

 The first important work on element 103 was done at Berkeley by the nuclear-physics team of Albert Ghiorso, Torbjørn Sikkeland, Almon Larsh, Robert M. Latimer, and their co-workers on February 14, 1961.
 The first atoms of lawrencium were reportedly made by bombarding a three-milligram target consisting of three isotopes of californium with boron-10 and boron-11 nuclei from the Heavy Ion Linear Accelerator (HILAC).
-The Berkeley team reported that the isotope ^{257}103 was detected in this manner, and that it decayed by emitting an 8.6 MeV alpha particle with a half-life of 8±2 s.
-This identification was later corrected to ^{258}103, as later work proved that ^{257}Lr did not have the properties detected, but ^{258}Lr did.
+The Berkeley team reported that the isotope ^{257}Lr was detected in this manner, and that it decayed by emitting an 8.6 MeV alpha particle with a half-life of 8±2 s.
+This identification was later corrected to ^{258}Lr, as later work proved that ^{257}Lr did not have the properties detected, but ^{258}Lr did.
 This was considered at the time to be convincing proof of synthesis of element 103: while the mass assignment was less certain and proved to be mistaken, it did not affect the arguments in favor of element 103 having been synthesized.
 Scientists at Joint Institute for Nuclear Research in Dubna (then in the Soviet Union) raised several criticisms: all but one were answered adequately.
 The exception was that ^{252}Cf was the most common isotope in the target, and in the reactions with ^{10}B, ^{258}Lr could only have been produced by emitting four neutrons, and emitting three neutrons was expected to be much less likely than emitting four or five.
 This would lead to a narrow yield curve, not the broad one reported by the Berkeley team.
 A possible explanation was that there was a low number of events attributed to element 103.
 This was an important intermediate step to the unquestioned discovery of element 103, although the evidence was not completely convincing.
 The Berkeley team proposed the name "lawrencium" with symbol "Lw", after Ernest Lawrence, inventor of the cyclotron.
 The IUPAC Commission on Nomenclature of Inorganic Chemistry accepted the name, but changed the symbol to "Lr".
 This acceptance of the discovery was later characterized as being hasty by the Dubna team.